Enhance security for forged spam (DMARC)

 To pass the DMARC check:

-- The authenticated domain must align with the domain in message From header address.
+- The authenticated domain must align with the domain in the message From: header address.

-If an incoming message doesn't pass the DMARC check, the DMARC policy defines what happens to message.
+When an incoming message doesn't pass the DMARC check, the DMARC policy defines what happens to the message.
 There are three possible actions:

 - Take no action on the message.

-- Mark the message as spam and hold it for more processing (quarantine).
+- Mark the message as spam and deliver to recipient's Gmail spam folder.

 - Tell receiving servers to reject the message.